 - rejection of the bone graft

-Ask your doctor about your risks and what you can do to minimize them to better understand them.
+Ask your doctor about these risks and what you can do to minimize them.

-Prior to your surgery, your doctor will perform a complete medical history and physical examination.
-During this time, tell your doctor about any medications, over-the-counter drugs, or supplements you’re taking.
+Your doctor will perform a complete medical history and physical examination before your surgery.
+Make sure you tell your doctor about any medications, over-the-counter drugs, or supplements you’re taking.

-You will most likely be required to fast before surgery, assuming that this isn’t an emergency surgery.
+You’ll most likely be required to fast before surgery.
 This is done to prevent complications while you’re under anesthesia.

-Your doctor will give you complete instructions about what do to the days before and the day of your surgery.
+Your doctor will give you complete instructions about what to do in the days before and the day of your surgery.
 It’s important to follow those instructions.

-Prior to surgery, your doctor will decide which type of bone graft will be used.
-Shortly before the operation, you will be given general anesthesia, which will put you into a deep, peaceful sleep.
+Your doctor will decide which type of bone graft to use before your surgery.
+You’ll be given general anesthesia, which will put you into a deep sleep.
 An anesthesiologist will monitor the anesthesia and your recovery.

 Your surgeon will make an incision in the skin above where the graft is needed.
-He or she will then shape the donated bone to fit the area.
-The graft will be held in place using various pins, plates, or screws.
+They’ll then shape the donated bone to fit the area.
+The graft will be held in place using any of the following:

-Once the graft is securely in place, your surgeon will close the incision wound with stitches and bandage the wound.
-A cast or splint will be used to support the bone while it heals.
+Once the graft is securely in place, your surgeon will close the incision or wound with stitches and bandage the wound.
+A cast or splint may be used to support the bone while it heals.
 Many times, no casting or splint is necessary.

 Recovery from bone grafts depends on the size of the graft and other variables.
-Typical recovery can take anywhere from two weeks to three months.
-You will probably need to avoid vigorous physical activity for up to six months.
+Typical recovery can take anywhere from two weeks to more than a year.
+You’ll probably need to avoid vigorous physical activity for as long as your surgeon suggests.

-During recovery, you should exercise those muscle groups that were not affected by the surgery to keep your body in good shape.
+During your recovery, you should exercise the muscle groups that weren’t affected by the surgery.
+This will help keep your body in good shape.
 You should also maintain a healthy diet, which will aid in the recovery process.